mongodb/docs-code-examples/usage-examples/go/atlas-sdk-go/README.md

 - Return all linked organizations from a specific billing organization
 - Get historical invoices for an organization
 - Programmatically archive Atlas cluster data
-- Pre-scale clusters based on specific criteria
+- Proactively or reactively scale clusters based on configuration

 As the Architecture Center documentation evolves, this repository will be updated with new examples and improvements to existing code.